-- Object V mag, used by the Instrument Operating System to define the integration time of the technical CCDs, used for target acquisition, field stabilization and Exposure Meter monitoring. - Object Color Index B-V, used by the pipeline for calibration of the activity index $\log(R'{HK})$; - guess Radial Velocity (km/s), used by the pipeline in the calculation of the RV and activity index $\log(R'{HK})$ determination; - Object Spectral Type (e.g. G2), used by the pipeline to select a template for color correction and the correlation mask for the calculation of RV; - Object Redshift from emission lines, used by the pipeline to shift the spectra of distant objects to our reference frame. - FWHM measurement, to toggle Image Quality measurement during acquisition ON/OFF; default is OFF.
+- Object V mag, used by the Instrument Operating System to define the integration time of the technical CCDs, used for target acquisition, field stabilization and Exposure Meter monitoring. - Object Color Index B-V, used by the pipeline for calibration of the activity index $\log(R'{HK})$ ; - guess Radial Velocity (km/s), used by the pipeline in the calculation of the RV and activity index $\log(R'{HK})$ determination; - Object Spectral Type (e.g. G2), used by the pipeline to select a template for color correction and the correlation mask for the calculation of RV; Allowed values are: 'F9', 'G2', 'G8', 'G9', 'K2', 'K6', 'M0', 'M2', 'M3', 'M4' or 'M5'. - Object Redshift from emission lines, used by the pipeline to shift the spectra of distant objects to our reference frame. - FWHM measurement, to toggle Image Quality measurement during acquisition ON/OFF; default is OFF.